Team Leader/Supervisor Apprenticeship Standard

 - Level 3 Diploma in Team Leading – Portfolio of evidence, workbooks and observations in the workplace

-- End Point Assessment-Knowledge Test, Interview, Portfolio of Evidence, Professional Discussion relating to CPD activity
+- End Point Assessment-Knowledge exam, Interview, Portfolio of Evidence, Professional Discussion relating to CPD activity

 Over the duration of this Apprenticeship, apprentices will need to demonstrate the knowledge, skills and behaviours for a Team Leader.
 These skills will be developed over a period of time with the support of a work based mentor and an assessor.
 The assessor will set a range of assessment tasks that the learner will need to complete that will help to develop the apprentices knowledge, skills and behaviours in a customer service environment.

 While on programme all learners must spend a minimum of 20% of their apprenticeship conducting ‘off the job training’ towards their qualification.
 This could include; lectures, role-playing, simulation exercises, online learning, manufacturer training, practical training such as; mentoring, shadowing, industry visits and attendance at shows/conferences/competitions.
 This could also include time spent writing assignments/assessments.

 This does not include; English, Maths, progress reviews, on programme assessment, or training which takes place outside the apprentice’s paid working hours.

 The end point assessment consists of 4 different parts, a Knowledge Test, Interview, Portfolio of Evidence and a Professional Discussion relating to CPD activity.